val1ant/MediaCloud-quarterback-investigation/README.markdown

 ## INSTALLATION

-To install, first save the files in this repository.
+To install, save this repository's files to your computer.
+Open the config file (config.txt) and paste in your API key where indicated.
+Don't have a MediaCloud API key?
+Register to get yours [here]( https://core.mediacloud.org/login/register ) and see yours [here]( https://core.mediacloud.org/admin/profile ).
+Then, install the dependencies listed below.

 ### DEPENDENCIES

 This program has several dependencies.
-You will need to have mediacloud (???) and nltk in order to run these scripts.
+You will need to have the [MediaCloud API client]( https://github.com/c4fcm/MediaCloud-API-Client ) and the [Natural Language Toolkit]( http://www.nltk.org/ ) in order to run these scripts.
+You will also need to download and save MediaMeter's [stopwords script]( https://github.com/c4fcm/Global-Coverage-Study/blob/master/media-source-dashboard/mediameter/stopwords.py#L17 ) and [stopword list]( https://raw.githubusercontent.com/c4fcm/Global-Coverage-Study/master/json-generator/stop-words-english4.txt ).

 ### HOW TO RUN

 #### sentencedownload
-Open up your virtual environment and run sentencedownload
+Open up your virtual environment in terminal and run sentencedownload.py.

 #### tfidf
 The tfidf script calculates and saves tfidf values from the files downloaded in executing the sentencedownload script.
 Therefore, you must run sentencedownload prior to running tfidf.
-You may run the tfidf script the same way as the sentencedownload script.
+Open up your virtual environment in terminal and run tfidf.py.

 ### METHODOLOGY